[ Printer Friendly Version ] [ Report Abuse ]

 Sighing, Aaliyah mutters something that is too soft to hear, but I catch every word.
 I want to hear it out loud, though, since a victory isn’t meaningful when the other individual doesn’t surrender fully.

 “I. Changed.
 My.
 Mind.
 About.
 The.
 Proposition.”
 Each and every word comes out like a sentence, separated and powerful.
 Yet, her expression seems pained to say them.

 “So is it a yes then?”
 Her eyes flutter shut for a couple of moments.
 Letting out a long breath, she nods.
 I check my watch so briefly that she doesn’t notice.

 “But,” oh no, not a ‘but.’
 Anything but a ‘but,’ “ I have some conditions.”
 I was afraid she was going to do this.
 All girls are the same.
-They think that what they call “ground rules” keeps everything in check when in reality it doesn’t.
+They think that what they call “ground rules” keep everything in check when, in reality, it doesn’t.
 It gives the other party a better reason to cross the line.

 I motion for her to continue, “ First, no snogging.”
 I snort in disbelief, but she ignores me and continues.
 “Second, under no circumstances will there be any shagging.”
 Weird, she actually thinks it might get that serious.
 Has she already been thinking of me naked?
 “Third, when this is done, nothing is left as in no feelings.”

 She waits for me to say something, more specifically to agree with her, which isn’t going to happen.
 “First off, we can demolish the ‘no snogging’ rule.”